The U.S. is the only

 harvest with machinery.

-Chestnuts prefer a well-drained sandy to clay loam with a pH
+Chestnuts prefer a well-drained (better drained than apple trees require) sandy loam with a pH

 water table or that stay saturated for long periods of time.